anbrav0/cv-automation-r/README.md

 # cv-automation-r
-This repository is for the purposes of automating my CV for easier use of access and updating. to be able to create your own CV, you will need:
+This repository is for the purposes of automating my CV for easier use of access and updating.
+To be able to create your own CV, you will need:

 - LaTex (or TinyTex)
 - R markdown